-A potential concern is that higher population diversity may be a result of a hostile disease environment.
-For example, Birchenall (2014) argues that pathogen stress influenced pre-colonial ethnic diversity.
+In order to compare with the previous results, column 1 of Table 2 replicates the last result in Table 1.
+A potential concern is that higher intra-ethnic diversity may be a result of a hostile disease environment.
+For example, Birchenall (2014) argues that pathogen stress influenced pre-colonial inter-ethnic diversity.
 Furthermore, a "bad" disease environment can also negatively affect economic activities.
-Thus, column 2 considers the potential confounding effect of the disease environment by accounting for the ecology of malaria (Kiszewski et al., 2004).
+Thus, column 2 additionally considers the potential confounding effect of the disease environment by accounting for the ecology of malaria (Kiszewski et al., 2004).
 As expected, malaria ecology negatively correlates with economic specialization.
-Given the positive correlation between the disease environment and population diversity, the inclusion of malaria ecology increases the size and statistical significance of the point estimate for population diversity.
+Given the positive correlation between the disease environment and population diversity, the inclusion of malaria ecology increases the size and statistical significance of the point estimate for intra-ethnic diversity.

 Column 3 accounts for the diversity of the ecological environment, which could potentially affect specialization directly (Fenske, 2014) and be correlated with linguistic and cultural diversity (Michalopoulos, 2012; Moore et al., 2002).
-Reassuringly, although ecological diversity correlates strongly with economic specialization, the point estimate for population diversity is virtually unaltered.23
+Reassuringly, although ecological diversity correlates strongly with economic specialization, the point estimate for intra-ethnic diversity is virtually unaltered.25